Muskan-Git-Code/Notes/src/main/java/SystemDesign/HLD.md

 * A distributed NoSQL database, which offers high **write throughput**, **scalability** and **availability**
 * It uses **CQL (Cassandra Query Language)**, whose syntax is similar to MySQL.

+### Docker
+* A platform that uses a Dockerfile to build images, which serve as blueprints for creating lightweight, portable containers that run applications (code+ libraries+ environment) consistently across environments.

+### Kubernetes
+* Manages containerized applications (like docker) across clusters through APIs.

+### Google Cloud Platform (GCP)
+Provides on-demand services for compute, storage, networking, databases, and AI/ML, enabling you to build, deploy, and scale applications.

 > **Terminology:**
 > * **Node:** A single machine running Cassandra